Queen Elizabeth II Siblings: How Princess Anne Holds Up The Crown

 Interestingly, there is some sense of urgency in the lives of Queen Elizabeth fans because, as she gets older, the headlines about her potentially retiring are building.

-Although some of her fans would rather she die with the crown on her head, Republic Party members in the U.K. are currently urging Queen Elizabeth II to retire AKA abdicate the crown on her Sapphire Jubilee celebration in 2017.
+Although some of her fans would rather she die with the crown on her head, Republic Party members in the U.K. are currently urging Queen Elizabeth II to retire and abdicate the crown on her Sapphire Jubilee celebration in 2017.

-The Sapphire Jubilee celebrates Queen Elizabeth’s coronation on June 2, 1953, and it will be her sixty-fifth year holding the crown, according to Independent.
+The Sapphire Jubilee celebrates Queen Elizabeth’s coronation on June 2, 1953, and it will be her 65th year holding the crown, according to Independent.

 Although the Republic Party cited Queen Elizabeth II being 90-years-old and recently experiencing a heavy cold as reasons for her to step down, this does not seem to be the attitude of her biggest fans.

-For example, People reports on February 23 that Queen Elizabeth’s health problems around Christmas have not weighed her down, and she looks as beautiful as ever.
+People reported on February 23 that Queen Elizabeth’s health problems around Christmas have not weighed her down, and she looks as beautiful as ever.

-About her appearance at the end of February, Naomie Harris of the 2016 movie Moonlight stated the following about her honored interaction with Queen Elizabeth when accepting an OBE award from Her Majesty.
+About her appearance at the end of February, Naomie Harris, of the 2016 movie Moonlight, stated the following about her honored interaction with Queen Elizabeth when accepting an OBE award from her majesty.

 “I was impressed by how youthful she looked.
 She looked incredibly young and really healthy – and she has good skin.”